Introduction

 Turn Volatility Into a Planning Opportunity

 Volatility doesn't have to be a defensive conversation.
-The best advisers use it as a prompt to do productive work.
+Many advisers use it as a prompt to do productive planning work.

-• Harvest tax losses by selling positions at a loss to offset gains — the IRS allows up to $3,000 in capital losses deducted annually, with unused losses carried forward.
+- Tax-loss harvesting: Selling positions at a loss to offset gains is one strategy some investors consider during downturns.
+The IRS allows up to $3,000 in capital losses deducted annually, with unused losses carried forward.
+Tax situations vary widely — consulting a tax professional is advisable before taking action.

-These actions give both adviser and client a sense of productive agency — a meaningful alternative to simply watching and waiting.
+These types of conversations give both adviser and client a sense of productive agency — a meaningful alternative to simply watching and waiting.

 Reinforce the Long-Term View

 Volatile markets are a natural prompt to reconnect clients to why their plan was built the way it was.
-The financial strategy wasn't designed for smooth years only — it was built to survive the rough ones.
+A well-constructed financial strategy isn't designed for smooth years only — it's typically built with the expectation that rough periods will occur.

-An adviser's job isn't to predict what markets will do next.
-It's to ensure clients remain committed to a plan that already accounts for uncertainty.
+An adviser's role in these moments is often less about predicting what markets will do next and more about helping clients remain committed to a plan that already accounts for uncertainty.

 Frequently Asked Questions